Sasiwaans Immersion School

 The Sasiwaans Immersion School of the Anishinaabe Language Revitalization Department honors the 2014 Step Up Graduation class at the Saginaw Chippewa Housing Pavilion on Tuesday, June 3 (-More-)

-NEW: Applications will be accepted for new students for fall, from March1 to July 30 each year.
+NEW: Applications will be accepted for new students for fall, from June 1 to July 31 2018.

-Current: Applications will be accepted for new students for fall, during June 1- July 31 each year.
+Current: Applications will be accepted for returning students for fall, during May 1- July 31 2018.

 You may obtain an enrollment form for the Sasiwaans Immersion School directly from the school, (989) 775-4470, from the ALRD Main Office, (989) 775-4026, or by downloading the application here.

-Applications will not be accepted until open enrollment March 1- July 31 each year.
+Applications will not be accepted until open enrollment.
 Early application does not guarantee acceptance.

 For more information contact the: